ataiva-software/vertex/docs/getting-started/quick-start.md

 - [Contributing Guide](../../CONTRIBUTING.md) - How to contribute
 - [Development Roadmap](../development/roadmap.md) - Future plans

-You're now ready to use Eden!
+You're now ready to use Vertex!
 Start with the basic commands above and explore the documentation for advanced features.